top of page

 Ottawa, Ontario

-Clack and his assistant spent 150 hours building a model of his vision for Bastion Square.
-The old buildings would be restored and repurposed, and the open-area promenade would have freshly planted trees and a water feature to support its new maritime theme.
+In 1964, Clack and his assistant built a model-sized vision for Bastion Square.
+The old warehouses would be restored and repurposed, and the open-area promenade would have freshly planted trees and a water feature to support its new maritime theme.
 But the city would have to complete the project without Clack.

 1939::Roderick Clack Reviewing Proposed Beautification Plans for the Nation's Capital